scalabli/quo/README.rst

 .. sourcecode:: python

     import quo
-    from quo import command
-    from quo import app
+    from quo import command, app
     @command()
     @app("--count", default=1, help="The number of times the feedback is printed.")
     @app("--name", prompt="What is your name", help="This prompts the user to input their name.")